 You will have to ensure that your explanations are at the level of your child’s age and understanding, but always try to be as honest as you can.
 It is more upsetting for children to find out later that they cannot trust what you say, than it is to cope with the truth, however unpleasant, with your support.

 - It is always hard to take in worrying and sad information.
 You may find that the children will need explanations repeated quite frequently, so be very patient.

-- Encourage the children to ask questions and listen to what they have to say, so you can find out what might be worrying them.
+- Encourage the children to ask questions about dementia and listen to what they have to say, so you can find out what might be worrying them.

 - Give them plenty of reassurance and hugs and cuddles at the right time.